grigorischristainas/react-add-new/README.md

 # react-add-new

-CLI tool to create new react components
+### ✨ CLI tool to create new react components

+A utility for quickly adding new React components.
+Not configurable for the moment, generates styles assuming you are using MUI and styled components.

 ## Usage